jcreedcmu/upsilon-draft/DESIGN.md

     - "privilege points"
     - local vs. internet bandwidth quota

+- Resources only exist on files and directories.

+- The player's inventory consists of, optionally, one file.

+- Later in the game this may be expanded to multiple files.

+- Some files are too large ("heavy") to be picked up, but can be moved incrementally by executables.

+- Executables can draw cpu-quota from the directory they're immediately in.
+This is sort of like powering cells with power poles.

 ### Player Movement

 - There's a notion of current directory, and current selected file.